 33 Years Ago: Clint Black Makes His Grand Ole Opry Debut

-Twenty-eight years ago today (April 22, 1989), Clint Black achieved a huge career milestone.
+Thirty-three years ago today (April 22, 1989), Clint Black achieved a huge career milestone.
 It was on that date that the singer made his debut on the Grand Ole Opry, just as his first single, "A Better Man," from his freshman album, Killin' Time, was climbing the charts.

-“Walking out into the halls and getting your picture taken and people wanting autographs," he notes.
+The singer, who still enjoys performing at the Opry, admits that he always gets nostalgic before he takes the famous stage: “Walking out into the halls and getting your picture taken and people wanting autographs," he notes.
 "You see all the people that you know, and you also see fans.
-It’s that crazy feeling you get — there’s excitement backstage at the Opry.”
+It’s that crazy feeling you get -- there’s excitement backstage at the Opry.”

 Country's Greatest Love Stories: Clint Black + Lisa Hartman Black + More